Maximal Subgroups of Compact Lie Groups: The three types of maximal subgroups

-and check immediately that $H$ is a Lie subgroup (closed subgroup) of~$G$ such that $\, H \cap G_0 = H_1$ (provided we choose $\, h_1 = 1$, which is always possible) and $\, \pi(H) = \Gamma$.
-(Of course, once again $h_\gamma$ is not unique but may be freely multiplied by elements of~$H_1$, from either side: this does not change the definition of~$H$.
+and check immediately that $H$ is a closed subgroup (or Lie subgroup) of~$G$ such that $\, H \cap G_0 = H_1$ (provided we choose $\, h_1 = 1$, which is always possible) and $\, \pi(H) = \Gamma$.
+(Of course, once again, $h_\gamma$ is not unique but may be freely multiplied by elements of~$H_1$, from either side: this does not change the definition of~$H$.
 However, it may even be multiplied by elements of the normalizer of~$H_1$ in~$G_0$, and this can change the definition of~$H$.
-In such a case, there are several subgroups of~$G$ having the same intersection with~$G_0$, but this is no problem since nowhere do we need, nor did we claim, that $H$ is uniquely determined by~$H_1$: this cannot be guaranteed in general.) \end{proof} \begin{rmk}~ By abuse of language, we shall say that a Lie subgroup (in particular, a closed subgroup) $H_1$ of~$G_0$ is $\Gamma$-invariant if its conjugacy class $[H_1]$ in~$G_0$ is $\Gamma$-invariant. \footnote{If one wants to be more precise, one can say that $H_1$ is $\Gamma$-invariant up to conjugacy.} Similarly, we shall say that a subalgebra $\mathfrak{h}$ of~$\mathfrak{g}$ is $\Gamma$-invariant if its $\mathrm{Ad}(G_0)$-orbit $[\mathfrak{h}]$ is $\Gamma$-invariant.
-Explicitly, this property can be formulated as the condition that every $\, \gamma \in \Gamma \,$ has at least one representative $\, g_\gamma \in G_\gamma \,$ such that conjugation by $g_\gamma$ leaves $H_1$ invariant and $\mathrm{Ad}(g_\gamma)$ leaves $\mathfrak{h}$ invariant, or in other words, as the condition that the respective normalizers $N_G(H_1)$ of~$H_1$ and $N_G(\mathfrak{h})$ of~$\mathfrak{h}$ in~$G$ meet every connected component of~$G$. \end{rmk} With this language, we can complement Definitions~\ref{def:maxsa} and~\ref{def:maxsg} as follows. \begin{defin}~ Let $G$ be a Lie group with Lie algebra $\mathfrak{g}$ and component group $\Gamma$.
-A \emph{maximal $\Gamma$-invariant subalgebra} of~$\mathfrak{g}$ is a proper $\Gamma$-invariant sub\-algebra $\mathfrak{m}$ of~$\mathfrak{g}$ such that if $\tilde{\mathfrak{m}}$ is any $\Gamma$-invariant subalgebra of~$\mathfrak{g}$ with $\, \mathfrak{m} \subset \tilde{\mathfrak{m}} \subset \mathfrak{g}$, then $\, \tilde{\mathfrak{m}} = \mathfrak{m} \,$ or $\, \tilde{\mathfrak{m}} = \mathfrak{g}$.
-The~same terminology applies when the expression ``subalgebra'' is everywhere replaced by the expression ``ideal''. \end{defin} \begin{defin}~ Let $G$ be a Lie group with connected one-component\/ $G_0$ and component group $\Gamma$.
-A \emph{maximal\/ $\Gamma$-invariant Lie subgroup} of~$G_0$ is a proper $\Gamma$-invariant Lie subgroup~$M_1$ of~$G_0$ which is maximal among all $\Gamma$-invariant Lie subgroups of~$G_0$, that is, such that if $\tilde{M}_1$ is any $\Gamma$-invariant Lie subgroup of~$G_0$ with $\, M_1 \subset \tilde{M}_1 \subset G_0$, then $\, \tilde{M}_1 = M_1 \,$ or $\, \tilde{M}_1 = G_0$.
-The same terminology applies when the expression ``Lie subgroup'' is everywhere replaced by the expression ``normal Lie subgroup''. \end{defin} \begin{rmk}~ As before, taking into account that we do not consider subgroups of Lie groups other than Lie subgroups, we usually omit the word ``Lie'' and simply speak of maximal $\Gamma$-invariant subgroups. \fim \end{rmk} \begin{rmk}~ As before, \emph{we adopt the convention that, throughout this paper, the term ``maximal\/ $\Gamma$-invariant subgroup'' means ``closed maximal\/ $\Gamma$-invariant subgroup'', or more precisely, ``closed maximal\/ $\Gamma$-invariant Lie subgroup''}. \fim \end{rmk} Now we are ready to formulate our first main theorem, which provides a splitting of the maximal subgroups of an arbitrary Lie group~$G$ into three distinct classes: \begin{theo}~ Let\/ $G$ be a Lie group with connected one-component\/~$G_0$ and component group\/~$\Gamma$, and let\/ $M$ be a maximal subgroup of\/~$G$ with connected one-component\/~$M_0$.
-Set $\, M_1 = M \cap G_0$, so $\, M_0 \subset M_1 \subset M$.
-Then one of the following three alternatives holds. \begin{enumerate} \item $M_0 = G_0$, $M_1 = G_0 \,$ and $M$ is an (upwards) extension of\/~$G_0$ by a maximal sub- group\/~$\Xi$ of\/~$\Gamma$:
+In such a case, there are several subgroups of~$G$ having the same intersection with~$G_0$, but this is no problem since nowhere do we need, nor did we claim, that $H$ is uniquely determined by~$H_1$: this cannot be guaranteed in general.) \end{proof} \begin{remark} By abuse of language, we shall say that a closed subgroup (or Lie subgroup) $H_1$ of~$G_0$ is $\Gamma$-invariant if its conjugacy class $[H_1]$ in~$G_0$ is $\Gamma$-invariant. \footnote{If one wants to be more precise, one can say that $H_1$ is $\Gamma$-invariant up to conjugacy.} Similarly, we shall say that a subalgebra $\mathfrak{h}$ of~$\mathfrak{g}$ is $\Gamma$-invariant if its $\mathrm{Ad}(G_0)$-orbit $[\mathfrak{h}]$ is $\Gamma$-invariant.
+Explicitly, this property can be formulated as the condition that every $\, \gamma \in \Gamma \,$ has at least one representative $\, g_\gamma \in G_\gamma \,$ such that conjugation by $g_\gamma$ leaves $H_1$ invariant and $\mathrm{Ad}(g_\gamma)$ leaves $\mathfrak{h}$ invariant, or in other words, as the condition that the respective normalizers $N_G(H_1)$ of~$H_1$ and $N_G(\mathfrak{h})$ of~$\mathfrak{h}$ in~$G$ meet every connected component of~$G$. \end{remark}